spinnaker/spinnaker/docs/commands.md

  * `--add-namespace`: Add this namespace to the list of namespaces to manage.
  * `--add-omit-kind`: Add this kind to the list of kinds to omit.
  * `--add-omit-namespace`: Add this namespace to the list of namespaces to omit.
+ * `--add-raw-resource-endpoint-kind-expression`: Add this expression to the list of kind expressions for the raw resource endpoint configuration.
+ * `--add-raw-resource-endpoint-omit-kind-expression`: Add this expression to the list of omit kind expressions for the raw resources endpoint configuration.
  * `--add-read-permission`: Add this permission to the list of read permissions.
  * `--add-required-group-membership`: Add this group to the list of required group memberships.
  * `--add-write-permission`: Add this permission to the list of write permissions.